tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

 **(NOTE: Most links on this page will only work correctly when the page is loaded in ChimeraX's help viewer.
 You will also need to be connected to the Internet.
-Please close ISOLDE and any open models before starting this tutorial.)**
+Please close any open models before starting this tutorial.)**

 **(The instructions in the tutorial below assume you are using a wired mouse with a scroll wheel doubling as the middle mouse button.
 While everything